mozilla-mobile/mozilla-vpn-client/docs/Components/daemon.md

  - MacOS: The `org.mozilla.macos.FirefoxVPN.daemon.plist` set `KeepAlive` to `true`
  - Windows: The service config is set with `FirstFailureActionType` and `SecondFailureActionType` to `restart`

-When starting, the daemon processes MUST check for the existence of any VPNs, firewalls, kill-switches and drivers which were created by a previous instance of the daemon and stop them as necessary to return to a known state and to ensure that the host network connectivity is restored.
+When starting, the daemon processes MUST check for the existence of any VPN interfaces, firewalls, kill-switches and drivers which were created by a previous instance of the daemon and stop them as necessary to return to a known state and to ensure that the host network connectivity is restored.

 If the VPN connection was active at the time of the crash, the daemon SHOULD NOT attempt to re-activate the connection.
 The context of such a connection is likely to have been lost in the crash and it is desired that the daemon should